Skip to Content

 Dog Articles: Wellness

-How to Help Dogs with Dry Skin
+How to Help Dogs With Dry Skin

 Does your dog have dry, itchy skin?
-Is he frequently scratching or licking his coat, belly, paws or pads?
+Is he frequently scratching or licking his coat, belly, paws, or pads?
 He’s not alone.
 Skin problems top the list for canine veterinarian visits with pruritus, “itchy skin,” accounting for up to 40% of all skin-related complaints.

-All Articles
+Back to All Articles

 dog being brushed